ianbumatay/ianbumatay.github.io/_posts/2020-08-18-quick_guide_in_creating_sinatra_application.markdown

  run `$  rake db:create_migration NAME=create_bullitins ` to create table

- after creating the table I run `rake db:migrate` this will create .schema the in db: directory(database)
+ after creating the table  run `rake db:migrate` this will create .schema the in db: directory(database)

 **using corneal to generate migration.**

   You can generate a model and migration file:

-  corneal model NAME
+  `corneal model NAME`

   You can also generate an entire MVC structure complete with a migration file:

-	corneal scaffold NAME
+	`corneal scaffold NAME`

  **Controllers < Sinatra: :Base**